avast/yaramod/docs/rtd/parsing_rulesets.rst

 Expression types
 ****************

+Each expression type has its own unique id (uid).
+These uids are unique only within scope of a single rule, this allows to identify specific node in the AST for extra processing.
 There are a lot of expression types that you can visit.
 Here is a list of them all:

 **String expressions**